 ON THE HOLY GRAIL OF MISSING BLACK SOX DOCUMENTS

 - Fletcher: "The Harry Grabiner diary — I don't know where it is.
 Nobody knows.
 I got to know the person who discovered it, Fred Krehbiel (Bill Veeck's nephew.)
 He doesn't know where it's at.
 But Eliot (Asinof) said he saw a typed copy of it in 2001 when ESPN did a special on the Black Sox.
 He asked the producer for a copy and it was never given back to him.
 It's sad it was never copied."

 For more coverage of SABR 43, visit SABR.org/convention.

-To watch or listen to the panel, click play below:
+To watch the full panel discussion, click play below:

 This page was last updated April 15, 2019 at 5:50 pm MST.